stormid/scaffold/docs/build-system/types-of-build.md

 npm start
 ```

 For developing a static site locally.
-The webpackdev server keeps files in memory, and hot reloads when it detects changes, Browsersync also runs to allow the devserver to be mirrored across devices.
+The Rspack dev server keeps files in memory and live-reloads the page whenever source (templates, JS or CSS) changes.

-By default the devserver runs on `localhost:8081`, and BrowserSync on `locahost:3000`.
-Read the console messages for output.
+On start it finds the first free port (from `8080`) and opens a browser window at the served URL — read the console for the exact address.

 ## Build
 ```